A Lefschetz Hyperplane Theorem for non-Archimedean Jacobians: Introduction

 \section{Introduction}

 The main objective of this paper is to establish, for Berkovich analytifications of Jacobians of curves, a Lefschetz hyperplane theorem for $\mathbb{Z}$-cohomology and homotopy groups.
 Let $K$ be an algebraically closed field complete with respect to a non-trivial non-Archimedean norm $|\cdot|_K$.
 Let $X$ be a smooth projective curve over $K$ of genus $g$, and let $J$ be its Jacobian.
-Let $W_d \subset J$ be the locus of effective divisor classes of degree $d$.
+Fix a basepoint in $X$, the Abel-Jacobi map realizes the locus $W_d \subset \Pic^d(X)$ of effective divisor classes of degree $d$ as a subset of $J$, which gives us an inclusion $W_d^{an} \subset J^{an}$.